TheGiddyLimit/plutonium-addon-automation/CONTRIBUTING.md

 ---

 ## Setting up

 Run these precursory steps when you first set up:
 1) Install [Node.js](https://nodejs.org/en/).
 2) Clone this repo locally.
 3) Run `npm i` within the your local repo.

 ### Building locally

 To build the module based on the current data files, run `npm run build`.
 The module will be outputted to `dist/`, from which you can copy to your Foundry `modules` directory (for Unix users, see [`transfer.sh`](./transfer.sh)).

 ### Testing

 Use `npm t` to verify the data files against the schema.

 ---

 ## Development guide

 There isn't yet a tutorial to explain the data format.
 However, you can likely work most of it out by looking at examples.
 Familiarity with [5eTools' homebrew](https://github.com/TheGiddyLimit/homebrew) format and Foundry's data structure (including for [dnd5e](https://github.com/foundryvtt/dnd5e/wiki/Roll-Formulas), [DAE](https://gitlab.com/tposney/dae/-/blob/master/Readme.md#supported-fields-for-dnd5e), etc.) is very helpful.

 ### Data layout

 The `module/data/` directory is laid out as follows:
-- Each 'datatype' (the array names in 5eTools' JSON format—`"monster"`, `"spell"`, `"classFeature"`, etc.) is given its own directory.
+- Each 'entity type' (the array names in 5eTools' JSON format—`"monster"`, `"spell"`, `"classFeature"`, etc.) is given its own directory.
 - Within that directory, a `__core.json` file contains data for all entities which are natively available on 5eTools (i.e. without loading homebrew).
 - Within the same directory, each homebrew source has its own file named `<brewSourceJson>.json` (e.g. `WJMAiS.json` for *Wildjammer: More Adventures in Space*).
 If a homebrew source has multiple datatypes, one file per datatype is required (excluding datatypes without automation).

 ### Macros

 Many facets of automation must be handled with macros.
 These are attached using [Item Macro](https://foundryvtt.com/packages/itemacro/), which appear as an escaped string in data.
 To add some human-readability, macros are handled separately and merged during the module build.

 In the [`macro-item/`](./macro-item) directory is a directory for each datatype.
 Save your (well-formatted, commented) macro code as a Javascript file in one of these directories, structured as an async function named `macro`, with filename `<sourceJson>_<item-name-lowercase-hyphenated>.js` (e.g. `XGE_toll-the-dead.js`). **Note that the first and last lines of the file**—the ones that turn the macro into an async function—**are stripped on compilation into the module's data**.